PADDLE TO PROTECT

 AUGUST 12 - SEPTEMBER 2, 2017

 The fires lit by Standing Rock have spread to Minnesota.
-This August, a group of indigenous youth fighting the Enbridge Line 3 pipeline will undertake a 250-mile canoe journey across northern Minnesota to stand for the cleanest lakes, the manoomin (wild rice) beds and the 1855 treaty territories of the Ojibwe people.
+A group of indigenous youth fighting the Enbridge Line 3 pipeline are paddling a 250-mile canoe journey across northern Minnesota to stand for the cleanest lakes, the manoomin (wild rice) beds and the 1855 treaty territories of the Ojibwe people.

-We will start where the new Line 3 would cross the headwaters of the great Mississippi River, and travel a traditional canoe route to end at Big Sandy Lake, where hundreds of Ojibwe were killed by the US government in 1850.
+The Paddle to Protect began where the propsoed Line 3 would cross the headwaters of the great Mississippi River.
+For three weeks, these youth have traveled a traditional canoe route to end at Big Sandy Lake, where hundreds of Ojibwe were killed by the US government in 1850.